sqlfluff/sqlfluff/CONTRIBUTING.md

 > `source .venv/bin/activate` activates the virtual environment so that packages
 > can be installed/uninstalled into it.
 [More info on venv](https://docs.python.org/3/library/venv.html).

-Once you're in a virtual environment, run:
+Once you are in a virtual environment, run:

 ```shell
 pip install -Ur requirements.txt -Ur requirements_dev.txt